Setting up an environment using CVMFS in GitLab CI (e.g. to run CMSSW)

 cmsenv

-The first command is needed because CMSSW_10_6_8_patch1 is pretty old (we chose an old one on purpose!) and it does not have any build for the recent alma9 LXPLUS.
+The first command is needed because CMSSW_10_6_30 is pretty old (we chose an old one on purpose!) and it does not have any build for the recent alma9 LXPLUS.

 So we need to start a CentOS7 container first, which we do with the cmssw-el7

-Maybe the third command will print out a warning such as
+Depending on the software version chosen, the third command may print out a warning such as

 WARNING: Developer's area is created for non-production architecture slc7_amd64_gcc820.
 Production architecture for this release is slc7_amd64_gcc700.